 by Mike Ratliff

-Therefore, since we have been justified by faith, we have peace with God through our Lord Jesus Christ.
-Through him we have also obtained access by faith into this grace in which we stand, and we rejoice in hope of the glory of God.
-More than that, we rejoice in our sufferings, knowing that suffering produces endurance, and endurance produces character, and character produces hope, and hope does not put us to shame, because God’s love has been poured into our hearts through the Holy Spirit who has been given to us.
-(Romans 5:1-5 ESV)
+1 Therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ, 2 through whom also we have obtained our introduction by faith into this grace in which we stand; and we boast in hope of the glory of God.
+3 And not only this, but we also boast in our afflictions, knowing that affliction brings about perseverance; 4 and perseverance, proven character; and proven character, hope; 5 and hope does not put to shame, because the love of God has been poured out within our hearts through the Holy Spirit who was given to us.
+Romans 5:1-5 (LSB)

 What brings us peace with God (ειρηνην εχωμεν προς τον θεον)?
 We have bee justified by faith (δικαιωθεντες ουν εκ πιστεως) through our Lord Jesus Christ (δια του κυριου ημων ιησου χριστου).
 In v2 we see how this actually took place.
 It was through him (Christ) we have also obtained access by faith into this grace in which we stand… (δι ου και την προσαγωγην εσχηκαμεν [τη πιστει] εις την χαριν ταυτην εν η εστηκαμεν).
 The key to this justification in which we stand firm is that it came by faith, τη πιστει.
 In Ephesians 2:8 we read, “For by grace you have been saved through faith.
 And this is not your own doing; it is the gift of God.”
 Here is the Greek for v8, “τη γαρ χαριτι εστε σεσωσμενοι δια πιστεως και τουτο ουκ εξ υμων θεου το δωρον.”
 All in Christ are so because they were saved by grace (τη γαρ χαριτι) through faith (δια πιστεως).
 This saving faith is the conduit of our justification and it came to us by God’s grace.
 All who have been brought to this state of justification have peace with God (ειρηνην εχωμεν προς τον θεον).

-For while we were still weak, at the right time Christ died for the ungodly.
-For one will scarcely die for a righteous person–though perhaps for a good person one would dare even to die– but God shows his love for us in that while we were still sinners, Christ died for us.
-Since, therefore, we have now been justified by his blood, much more shall we be saved by him from the wrath of God.
-For if while we were enemies we were reconciled to God by the death of his Son, much more, now that we are reconciled, shall we be saved by his life.
-More than that, we also rejoice in God through our Lord Jesus Christ, through whom we have now received reconciliation.
-(Romans 5:6-11 ESV)
+6 For while we were still weak, at the right time Christ died for the ungodly.
+7 For one will hardly die for a righteous man, though perhaps for the good man someone would dare even to die.
+8 But God demonstrates His own love toward us, in that while we were yet sinners, Christ died for us.
+9 Much more then, having now been justified by His blood, we shall be saved from the wrath of God through Him.
+10 For if while we were enemies we were reconciled to God through the death of His Son, much more, having been reconciled, we shall be saved by His life.
+11 And not only this, but we also boast in God through our Lord Jesus Christ, through whom we have now received the reconciliation.
+Romans 5:6-11 (LSB)

 We who have received Christ as Lord and Saviour by grace through faith are no longer “of this world.”
 Why then do so many who call themselves Christians live as friends “of this world?”
 Our role in the Kingdom is to love God, obey Him, and be beacons of light that God may use us to draw others out of the darkness to salvation.
 The goal of being a Christian is not to see how religious we can be.
 It is not to be good church members.
 It is to be disciples of our Lord Jesus Christ who have died to self and live for Him as we carry our crosses in self-denial.
 How’s that going for you?